 A good level of humidity, around 75% is also an important requirement for cellaring wine sealed with a cork.
 Without adequate humidity the cork can dry out, which will allow the ingress of oxygen and lead to the deterioration of the wine.
 This is the reason why long tern storage in a household refrigerator is not advised, as they tend to remove humidity and moisture.
 An excess amount of humidity on the other hand, will not really harm the wine, but can have detrimental effect on the labels.

-The most problematic light comes in the form of UV radiation from the sun, which is why most of the wines that are designed for long term cellaring are found in dark brown or antique green bottles.
+The most problematic light comes in the form of UV radiation from the sun, this is why most of the wines that are designed for long term cellaring are found in dark brown or antique green bottles.
 Sunlight or excessive normal household light (such as in a commerical fridge) can speed up the aging process and ultimately spoil the wine.

 Lay wine on its side.
 This is very important for wine that is sealed with a cork.
 Keeping the wine in contact with the cork will ensure that it remains moist and forms a good seal that will not let any air enter the bottle.
 Wines sealed with other closures, such as screw caps or vinoloks, do not need to lie down and can be stored upright